 Within the past eighteen months, at least three major medical associations in the United Kingdom have voted to support liberalized abortion policies—to the extent of "opening up abortion throughout pregnancy for any reason."
-John Ritenbaugh gathers evidence proving that, despite the public's lack of support for loosening abortion laws, the leadership in the medical profession are weakening standards to the point that human life means nothing.
+John Ritenbaugh gathers e. . .

 Compromise usually begins small and can grow to encompass once strongly held beliefs.
 Martin Collins uses the story of Solomon to illustrate how this process works.

 "Abomination" is a word that is quickly becoming archaic in modern usage because so few things are considered abominable anymore.
-Martin Collins provides both secular and religious meanings for the term, as well as a survey of biblical Hebrew and Greek words that convey a similar idea.
+Martin Collins provides both secular and religious meanings for the term, as well as a survey of biblical Hebrew and Greek wor. . .